ezsystems/commerce-documentation/docs/guide/configuration/storing_sessions_in_memcache.md

 # Storing sessions in Memcache

 You can configure storing sessions in Memcache, preferably using stash.
-This way you don't mix session stash cache with other stash caches (SPI, translation, navigation)
+This way you don't mix session stash cache with other stash caches, such as SPI, translation, and navigation.

-You can also configure a failover session cache server.
+You can also configure a cache server for the failover session.

 ## Step 1.
 Configure Memcache servers